mohan-chinnappan-n/sfdc-saml2-oauth2/SAML-Bearer-Assertion-Flow.md

 The OAuth 2.0 SAML bearer assertion flow is similar to a **refresh token flow** within OAuth.

-The SAML assertion is posted to the OAuth token endpoint (https://login.salesforce.com/services/oauth2/token or https://test.salesforce.com/services/oauth2/token), which in turn processes the **SAML assertion** and issues an **access_token** based on prior approval of the app.
+The SAML assertion is **POST**ed to the OAuth token endpoint (https://login.salesforce.com/services/oauth2/token or https://test.salesforce.com/services/oauth2/token), which in turn processes the **SAML assertion** and issues an **access_token** based on prior approval of the app.

 STEPS

- - the Assertion is POSTed (1) to the OAuth token endpoint, https://login.salesforce.com/services/oauth2/token, with payload of the form:
+ - the Assertion is **POST**ed (1) to the OAuth token endpoint, https://login.salesforce.com/services/oauth2/token, with payload of the form:

 ```
   grant_type	Set this to urn:ietf:params:oauth:grant-type:saml2-bearer